Stay in touch

 6. Coping with a diagnosis of mucinous breast cancer

 Mucinous breast cancer is a rare type of breast cancer.
 It gets its name because the cancer cells are surrounded by a substance called mucin.

 Mucinous breast cancer is a type of invasive breast cancer.
 This means it has the potential to spread from the breast to other parts of the body.

-It’s sometimes found alongside another type of breast cancer called invasive ductal breast cancer.
+It’s sometimes found alongside another type of breast cancer called invasive breast cancer (no special type).
 This may be referred to as ‘mixed’ mucinous breast cancer.

 Mucinous breast cancer found on its own, known as ‘pure’ mucinous, is less common.
 Pure mucinous breast cancer generally has a better prognosis (outlook) than most other types of invasive breast cancer.